Barb Phillips - Thanadoula

 "What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others." ~ Pericles

-As a community death-care practitioner, my services are holistic and are on a continuum of helping individuals and families plan for the future by providing end of living planning documents ie. (advance care plans, estate planning and home funeral criteria, advance medical directives) to working with the dying person and family accompanying and educating them throughout the death experience, facilitating family led after death home care, and attending to spiritual or ceremonial needs as requested.
-As a Life-Cycle Celebrant® I am honoured to work with families and/or friends to create a highly personalized ceremony (funeral, memorial, celebration of life, interment, inurnment) that is a true reflection of the life and soul of the departed.
+As a community death-care practitioner, my services are holistic and are on a continuum of helping individuals and families plan for the future.
+Providing end of living planning documents ie. (advance care plans, estate planning and home funeral criteria, advance medical directives), to working with the dying person and family; accompanying and educating them throughout the death experience, facilitating family-led after death home care, and attending to spiritual or ceremonial needs as requested.
+As a Life-Cycle Celebrant® I am honoured to work with families and/or friends to create a highly personalized ceremony (funeral, memorial, celebration of life, interment, inurnment), that is a true reflection of the life and soul of the departed.

 It’s important, therefore, to know how to clearly communicate your wishes both legally and with your loved ones and family.